 There are still a few states that don’t require emissions certification, but most states require testing and certification that the vehicle meets state and federal guidelines for emissions.
 This is another non-negotiable fee.

 This is one of those constants that were mentioned a century or so ago.
-These taxes are broken down into 2 or sometimes 3 categories:
+These taxes are broken down into two or sometimes three categories:

 Everybody knows they have to have it.
 But very few people actually add this to the costs of buying a new car.
 How much this will be depends on a variety of factors:

 This fee covers the costs of preparing all the documents for the sale of the car.
 This fee can sometimes be successfully contested.

 This is a hidden cost added by new car dealerships to help them recoup the costs of getting the car ready to sell after delivery.
 This includes having the car inspected by a mechanic and then fully detailed in the body shop.This fee is one which you can actually contest, since the manufacturer typically reimburses the dealership for preparation.

 Delivery is the fee added to the costs of buying a new car by the dealership to help them recoup the money they have to pay the transport company to deliver their cars.
 This is sometimes called destination charges.
 You may be able to have this fee removed from the final price.

 These are options.
 The dealer may try and tell you that since they’re already there, you have to pay for them, but you don’t.
 You can tell the salesperson or manager that you want a car that doesn’t have these options installed.
 This is your right.
 That’s why they’re called options and not standard equipment.